Effects of Inhomogeneity on the Causal Entropic prediction of Lambda: Effects on prediction for

 \section{Effects on prediction for $\rholambda$}

 All of our late-time effects are at approximately fixed mass within a horizon.
 Assuming we are examining an astrophysical process which is independent of halo scale (which is certainly true for proton decay itself, but should be considered a simplification for black holes and white dwarf processes, since larger halos may have different astrophysics), the only determinant of entropy production is the mass of the halo.
-Thus we can frame our long-term entropy weight as a function of the mass of the halo, $w(\rholambda, \lambda) \rightarrow w(\rholambda, M_{halo})$.
-If we assume matter fairly traces worldlines (i.e., split up phase space evenly at early times), then we can take advantage of the Press-Schechter mass function\cite{PS} to estimate the probability for each world line (and thus causal diamond) to be within a halo of mass M and hence to have a weight $w(\rholambda,M)$.
-If we are calculating total entropy, to a first approximation the weight for a worldline within a mass $M$ halo is proportional to $M$ in the scale invariant approximation.
-If $f(M,t) \propto exp(-\frac{\delta_c}{\sqrt{2}\sigma(M,t)})$ is the P-S differential mass function, then the integrated weight function
+Diamonds containing different masses would also have slightly different volumes owing to the different metric compared to an empty de Sitter diamond, but entropy production at late times takes place within compact objects, and does not depend on the volume of the causal diamond.
+Thus we describe our entropy weight as a function of the mass of the halo, $w(\rholambda, \lambda) \rightarrow w(\rholambda, M_{halo})$.
+If we assume matter fairly traces worldlines (the ``early comoving'' assumption), then we can take advantage of the Press-Schechter (P-S) mass function\cite{PS} to estimate the probability for each world line (and thus causal diamond) to be within a halo of mass M and hence to have a weight $w(\rholambda,M)$.

-where $f(M, \infty)$ is the P-S mass function evaluated at a late time.
+The P-S mass function $F(M, \Lambda) = \mathrm{erfc}[\frac{\delta_c}{\sqrt{2} \sigma(M,\Lambda)}]$ gives the fraction of total mass contained in haloes of mass larger than $M$.
 In a $\Lambda$-dominated universe, these mass fractions approach a fixed value on the timescale of $t_\Lambda \approx$ 16.7 billion years for our universe, as the cosmological constant freezes structure formation\cite{Tegmark}.
-The final halo mass fraction and differential P-S function are given in Fig. \ref{halofrac}.
+The final halo mass fraction and differential P-S function are given in Fig. \ref{halofrac}, assuming the functional form for $\sigma$ given in \cite{Tegmark}.

+For calculations of total entropy production at late times only the mass of the halo should be relevant.
+For many of the potential sources mentioned, such as particle decays, we can approximate the entropy production as simply proportional to the halo mass.
+For Hawking radiation from black holes, $S \propto M^2$, so if the black hole mass is proportional to the halo mass, the entropy production will be proportional to the square of the halo mass.
+These correspond to different choices for the weight $w(M)$, while the differential P-S mass function $-\dFdM$ will give the probability distribution for halo masses as a function of $\Lambda$.
+Using a general power-law weighting $\Delta S \propto M^n$ for halo mass M, we have: